 In rotary screen printing, these same steps are combined in a continuous process.
 Due to the ink roll that is in front of the squeegee blade, the mesh is already pre-filled without the need for an extra stroke.
 The squeegee has the same function here: it pushes the ink through the screen onto the substrate.
 However, it does not need its own stroke but is part of the continuous process.

 To put it simply, one printed meter in flatbed screen printing requires one meter to prefill and one meter to print, whereas in rotary screen printing this takes just one meter.
 This results in a lower actual squeegee speed, with benefits for ink rheology.

 The opposite is also true: flatbed screen printing often uses a higher squeegee speed to cover larger runs.
 However, if ink moves quickly, the viscosity might become higher.
 Because of this, the printing result is not constant.
 Rotary screen printing can use lower squeegee speeds, but achieve the same or even faster output, with a more constant printing result.

 2. Printing High Volumes & Reproducibility

-These two factors are perhaps the most important selling points of rotary screen printing for Printed Electronics.
+These two factors are perhaps the most important selling points of rotary screen printing for Industrial Printing and Printed Electronics.
 As the name suggests, rotary screen printing is a rotary process that can run longer than other screen printing techniques.
 This ensures that the print line can continuously reproduce products and higher volumes are possible.